Music of Qatar: Male folk music

 Male folk music could be categorized as urban or sea music and work or non-work related.
 Work songs vary significantly depending on the environment.
-The pastoral setting differs from the agricultural, coastal, and urban environments, each possessing its own distinct culture, specific tasks, and unique forms of production.
-Qatar's environment, being predominantly coastal due to its peninsula geography, shapes the lives and work of its people around the sea, fostering cooperation and community engagement.
+The pastoral setting differs from the agricultural, coastal, and urban environments, each possessing its own distinct culture, specific tasks, and forms of production.
+Qatar's environment is predominantly coastal due to its peninsular geography.
 Within this coastal setting, there exist songs whose rhythms are synchronized with various work movements such as pushing ships, hoisting sails, rowing oars, and pulling ropes.
-These collective work songs reflect the collaborative efforts of the workers.

-Additionally, individual songs, not originally intended as work songs but borrowed from other contexts, also appear to a lesser extent in Qatar's musical tradition.
+Additionally, individual songs, not originally intended as work songs but borrowed from other contexts, appear to a lesser extent in Qatar's musical tradition.
 Common themes among these songs are love and marriage.
 An example of one such song is Tal al-Sadoud, which is about the affection one has for their partner.
 Despite not originally being a work song, this song has been frequently used on pearling trips as a reminder of the sailors' loved ones at home.
 Kuwaiti and Iraqi folk songs were often popular with Qatari sea-farers, for example, the Iraqi song Al Haliya which is sung in the wafir meter.
 Classical Qatari melodies share many similarities with their Gulf counterparts, and most of the same instruments are used.